realworldocaml/book/en/compiler-output-formats.md

 ```

 The lambda form is the first representation that discards the OCaml type
-information.
-It's begins to look like the runtime memory model from
+information and begins to look like the runtime memory model from
 [xref](#memory-representation-of-values), and should be quite familiar to Lisp
 aficionados.
 To see it for `pattern.ml`, compile as usual but add the
 `-dlambda` directive.